 Note: The information in Section 2.4 contains basic Start Cost information relevant for all unit types.
 The following additional information only pertains to combined cycle units.

 Start costs for Combined Cycle (CC) plants shall include only the following components and shall never be less than zero:

+TFRC = Total Fuel Related Cost

 Start Fuel Consumed Cost is the cost of start fuel (basic fuel cost plus fuel handling and other fuel-related costs) from first CT fire to breaker closing for the steam turbine generator, as measured during a normal start sequence, and the cost of shutdown fuel from breaker opening for the steam turbine generator to fuel valve closure.
 Additionally, this includes the cost of start fuel from CT first fire to the point where heat recovery steam generator (HRSG) steam pressure matches steam turbine inlet pressure, for any CT unit/HRSG combinations started after synchronization of the steam turbine generator.